PerrineGilloteaux/migrationChapter/ReadytoUse/README.txt

 SourceCode: alternatively: source code can be run from any Matlab > 2014a, with signal prcessing toolbox and statistic toolbox.

-Note that the ImageJ plugin Recuitment Edge Dynamics need to be run frts to generate the input data for this software.
+Note that the ImageJ plugin Recruitment Edge Dynamics need to be run first to generate the input data for this software.